When can I take internships?

-You can do an internship starting in your sophomore year.
+You can register for half-credit Exploratory Internships starting in your sophomore year.
 First-year students are not eligible for internships.
-Most internships take place in the fall and spring semesters.
-Summer internships are also available.
+Many internships take place in the fall and spring semesters, but you may also receive credit for summer internships.
 Up to two course credits in internships may be counted toward degree requirements for graduation.

 How do I find the internship I want?

-There is an online Internship Directory that lists more than 200 established internship opportunities.
+Begin with the online Internship Directory, which lists more than 200 established internship opportunities.
+Internships are also posted on Trinity eRecruiting.
 For specialized interests and certain academic areas, faculty can help you identify alternative placement opportunities.
-Students may arrange their own internship placements subject to faculty, field, and Career Development approval.
+Students may arrange their own internship placements subject to approval by faculty and the Career Development Center.

 When do I need to start applying for an internship?

 You should plan for an internship well in advance, ideally early in the preceding semester.
 Please refer to the internship planning timeline for further information.

 How much time do I need for an internship?